stylemistake/ledctl/README.md

 ### Prerequisites
 You need:
 * Erlang R16B02 (erts-5.10.3)
+* Arduino IDE

-You can get it on [erlang-solutions.com](https://www.erlang-solutions.com/).
+You can get latest Erlang on [erlang-solutions.com](https://www.erlang-solutions.com/).

 That's it. :)